 This is the most common allergy (O’Dair 1992).
 Rigorous flea control should be the first step, irrespective of whether fleas can be found.
 It only takes one flea bite to set off a reaction in allergic cats.
 The best products to use on your cat are long-acting sprays and spot-on remedies prescribed by your vet.
 Over-the-counter products are relatively less effective.
 Ultrasonic collars don’t kill fleas (Hinkle et al., 1990) and may upset your cat with their sound (Roe & Sales, 1992).
 Eggs and larvae in carpets and furnishings should also be treated.
 Sprays with an insecticide and growth inhibitor, are most effective for the environment.
 There is also another product which is available as a pill.
 All these products are available from your vet.
 Flea control trials usually last for 4-5 weeks.
 Remember to treat all the dogs and cats in the house and continue indefinitely; stop treatment and the fleas will return.
 Beware – over the counter flea products sold for dogs only may kill cats.

 The next step is to investigate food allergy.
 Among cats with skin disorders, somewhere between 12- 17% may be suffering from a food allergy (Bryan & Frank 2010).
 Other surveys give a higher proportion of food allergy cases (Waisglass et al., 2006).
-Special diets are available from your vet and are easier and better than home made exclusion diets.
-These need either to be a novel protein (really novel) or to be hydrolised protein and good ones in the UK include Hills ZD (wet or dry) and Purina HA.
+Special veterinary diets are available from your vet and are easier and better than home made exclusion diets.
+These need either to be a exclusion diets (ingredients cats have never ever eaten before) or be hydrolised protein and good ones in the UK include Hills ZD (wet or dry) and Purina HA.
 Read Food Intolerance in Cats on this website.
 Over the counter cat-foods contain a variety of ingredients that vary from batch to batch and are not suitable (Bryan & Frank 2010), even the ones labelled “hypoallergenic”.
 Trial diets should be fed for eight weeks, though an improvement may be seen earlier.
 Cats should not be fed anything else during the trial.
 Cats that hunt or are fed elsewhere may need to be kept indoors.

 Allergic diseases will wax and wane, so an improvement does not absolutely definitely mean the cat has food allergy.
 A relapse within 1-2 weeks on the original diet confirms a food allergy.
 Once stable again on the trial diet, introduce ingredients such as beef, lamb, dairy products etc. one at a time to discover which the cat reacts to.
 These can then be avoided.